CE Accreditation Q&A

 Maybe.
 As outlined in the Continuing Education Guidelines, course content lacking relevance to insurance business or does not meet BC licensee requirements nor CE technical content, consequently, won't be accepted.
 Licensees must uphold knowledge pertinent to their licence class to ensure they offer appropriate recommendations meeting their clients' needs.
 Review the Insurance Council’s technical content requirements in the CE Guidelines.

-Approved ACP and Individual Course FAQ's
+Approved CE ACP and CE Individual Course FAQ's

-Course providers are accredited for three (3) years.
-During the period of accreditation, ACPs who fail to comply with the Insurance Council’s CE requirements, fail to comply with the accreditation program guidelines, or become unresponsive to inquiries from the Insurance Council, will have their ACP status revoked and will no longer be allowed to present themselves as an accredited course provider in British Columbia.
+CE Course providers are accredited for three (3) years.
+During the period of accreditation, ACPs who fail to comply with the Insurance Council’s CE requirements, fail to comply with the CE accreditation program guidelines, or become unresponsive to inquiries from the Insurance Council, will have their CE ACP status revoked and will no longer be allowed to present themselves as an accredited course provider in British Columbia.

 There are two options:

-• One (1) year accreditation; with a one-time fee of $150.
+• One (1) year CE accreditation;

-As an ACP you are responsible for self-accrediting your courses.
-This means reviewing your existing course catalogue and any new courses you develop to ensure that the course content meets the CE guidelines, that the CE credits are assigned to the course appropriately and that the target audience is correct.
+As an ACP you are responsible for self-accrediting your CE courses.
+This means reviewing your existing CE course catalogue and any new CE courses you develop to ensure that the course content meets the CE guidelines, that the CE credits are assigned to the course appropriately and that the target audience is correct.

 How to submit your ACP course catalogue